Medical update for mental health

-The reasons why mentally ill patients die earlier than the general public are multifactorial - including lifestyle factors, the physical side effects of psychiatric medication, poor engagement with medical services, and reduced likelihood of obtaining gold standard quality of care from medical professionals when presenting with a physical complaint compared with other members of the general population.
+The reasons why mentally ill patients die earlier than the general public are multifactorial - including lifestyle factors, the physical side effects of psychiatric medication, poor engagement with medical services, and reduced likelihood of obtaining gold standard quality of care from medical professionals when presenting with a physical complaint.

 The teaching format will combine a series of case studies of patients previously treated by the course organisers, combined with group discussion and short lectures.
 Course material will be provided that will complement each session.

 If you want to book day 1 or day 2 in isolation, please contact email@example.com.
 The price for a one day course is £229 per day.

 - Hypertension and hypercholesterolaemia: when should you start treatment in psychiatric patients?

 - Type 2 diabetes mellitus: considering specific management approaches in psychiatric patient

 - Weight gain in psychiatric patients: considering specific causes (including the role of psychiatric medication) and non-pharmacological and pharmacological approaches to its management

 - Smoking cessation in psychiatric patients: insight from approaches at the Maudsley Hospital

 - Prolonged QTc: when to take action and what to do

 - Cardiac side effects of clozapine: focusing on tachycardia, postural hypotension, and myocarditis.